sogangCSmaster/bluebird/README.md

 Developers can make an simple API call with given tokens to send push notifications to the Blue Bird.

+**Since this projects is using EXPO, there is no needs for Google's Firebase or any Cloud Messaging service.**
+**Expo and Sysmetic Co. is handling & saving all the push notification datas for you**

+All pull requests are welcomed!

 # Author
 <div>Yoo Seung Jae from <a href="https://sysmetic.co.kr">Sysemtic Co.</a> </div>
 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>